voxpupuli/puppet-proxysql/README.markdown

 ## Limitations

-The module requires Puppet 4.x and currently supports only Debian 8 "Jessie" (and possibly Debian 7 "Wheezy").
+The module requires Puppet 4.x or above.
-It depends on the [puppetlabs](https://puppet.com/)/[mysql](https://github.com/puppetlabs/puppetlabs-mysql) module (>= 3.x)

 ## Development